Admissions FAQs

 The application fee is non-refundable.

-What if my letter writer does not use the recommendation form?
+What if my letter writer has problems accessing the application portal?

 Which standardized tests does PMI require?